crtdaniele/formesome/packages/formesome/README.md

 - ~~Install commitlint~~
 - ~~useFormesome: return a isValid (boolean)~~
 - ~~useFormesome: return a clean form with only the required inputs~~
-- useFormesome: return a clean form with all inputs
+- ~~useFormesome: return a clean form with all inputs~~
+- Add the debug mode
+- useFormesome: return an object with the errors
 - Types: add new validations
 - Create the documentation (docusaurus)
 - Insert augumentation for the name of the form